Dynamic Properties and Motion Reproducibility of a Compact Pneumatically Actuated Humanoid Upper Body for Data-Driven Control: Data-Driven Trajectory Tracking Control

 \subsection{Motion Data Collection}

 The first step is to create a rich dataset that captures the relationship between control inputs (valve commands) and system states (joint angles, velocities, and pressures) across a wide range of movements.
-To simplify the problem for this preliminary study, we decided to focus on an arm subsystem with a sufficient number of degrees of freedom, chosen for its functional significance and dynamic challenges.
+Although the motion reproducibility experiment in Section 3.5 demonstrated reproducible behavior across all 13 joints, we focused on an arm subsystem in this preliminary controller study to keep the learning problem tractable and to evaluate the time-delay compensation strategy under coupled multi-joint motion.
+This subsystem was chosen for its functional significance and dynamic challenges.
 Functionally, the selected joints are the primary actuators responsible for positioning the arm in its workspace for representative tasks like reaching.
 Dynamically, they form a highly coupled system that includes joints heavily affected by gravity.
+We therefore identified the 4-DOF arm simultaneously so that the model could learn dynamic coupling and inertial interaction between joints directly from data.
+Even if single-DOF models were learned separately, coordinated 4-DOF motion would still require additional treatment of interaction effects among joints.
+In addition, each joint has different actuator and transmission-tube characteristics.
 Based on these criteria, we selected the 4-DOF subsystem comprising the left arm's shoulder abduction (joint 9), shoulder flexion (joint 10), shoulder rotation (joint 11), and elbow flexion (joint 12).